BorisNA/dsl2mobi/Readme.md

 DSL dictionaries, on the other hand, tend to use lists and sublists extensively.

-Consider the following to examples - the first as-is and the second with `-t -m`
+Consider the following example - the first variant is as-is and the second one is with `-t -m` option

 **As-is**: